warpdotdev/docs/getting-started/privacy.md

 ## I don't have a GitHub account or I don't want to login with my GitHub?

-Currently we only support OAuth with GitHub, fill out [this Typeform](https://zachlloyd.typeform.com/to/UnZu0akR#question=github) if you're **interested in Warp providing other providers.**
+Currently we only support OAuth with GitHub, fill out our [Typeform](https://zachlloyd.typeform.com/to/UnZu0akR#question=github) if you're **interested in Warp providing other providers.**

 ## Telemetry: What usage data are you collecting and why?